mobilecoinofficial/grapevine/types/README.md

-# mc-bomb-types
+# grapevine-types

-Enclave-compatible types used by mc-bomb.
+Enclave-compatible types used by `grapevine`.
 Prosty versions of protobuf types, but also some enclave api types.